This Step: Get a Drivers License

 If you fail any part of the driver license test, the state will not administer any remaining portions.
 Instead, the division will schedule a retest at its convenience.

 C) Get Your New Hampshire Class D Operator License

 Once you pass all three parts of the driver license test, the state will issue you a digital driver license.
-You’ll first receive a 60-day temporary license that you can use until your permanent license arrives in the mail.
+You'll first receive a temporary license valid for 60 days that you can use until your permanent license arrives in the mail.